-The ECS Address Configuration Information consists of one or more FQDN(s) and/or IP Address(es) of Edge Configuration Server(s), ECS Provider ID and ECS ID.As described in clause 4.3.2 in TS 23.502 [3], if the UE supports the ability to receive ECS Address Configuration Information via NAS and to transfer the ECS Address(es) to the EEC(s), the UE may receive ECS Address Configuration Information from the SMF via PCO during PDU Session Establishment and/or during PDU Session Modification procedures.
-The SMF may derive the ECS Address Configuration Information based on local configuration, the UE's location, ECS Provider ID and/or UE subscription information from UDM The SMF may decide to send updated ECS Address Configuration Information to the UE based on locally configured policy, updated UE subscription information, or a change of UE location .
+The SMF ECS Address Configuration Information

+The SMF may receive ECS Address Configuration Information and associated spatial validity conditions from the UDM together with SM subscription information.
+The UDM in the HPLMN may provide the SMF (in HPLMN in HR case, in VPLMN in LBO case) with ECS address configuration information that depends on the serving PLMN of the UE.

+The SMF may determine the ECS Address Configuration Information to be sent to the UE based on UE subscription information received from UDM (as described in 4.15.6.3d-2 in TS 23.502[3]).
+In non-roaming scenarios, the SMF may also derive the Edge Configuration Server Information based on the UE's location and the Spatial Validity of ECS Address Configuration Information (e.g. the SMF may send information about ECS(s) that can provision services to the EEC that are accessible in the UE’s current location).

+The SMF may decide to send updated ECS Address Configuration Information to the UE based on locally configured policy, updated UE subscription information, or a change of UE location (e.g. in non-roaming scenarios, if the UE moves out of the Spatial Validity of ECS Address Configuration Information delivered to the UE, then updated ECS Address Configuration Information may be sent by the SMF to the UE via PDU Session Modification procedure).
 The PDU Session Modification procedure is used to send updated ECS Address Configuration Information to the UE as described in clause 4.3.3 in TS 23.502 [3].

 NOTE 1: In home routed sessions, the ECS Address Configuration Information comes from the H-SMF.
-The traffic to the indicated Edge Configuration Server(s) may be transmitted via a PDU session with local breakout.
+The traffic to the indicated Edge Configuration Server(s) can be transmitted via a PDU session with local breakout.

-NOTE 2: Although the Service Provisioning procedure with the ECS may take place over a HR session, the UE needs to establish an LBO PDU Session to access the EES(s) and EAS(s) in VPLMN.
-The Service Provisioning procedure is described in TS 23.558 [5].
+NOTE 2: Although the Service Provisioning procedure with the ECS can take place over a HR session, the UE needs to establish an LBO PDU Session to access the EES(s) and EAS(s) in VPLMN.
+As the UE is not aware of whether a PDU Session is working in LBO or in HR mode, in this case the PDU session used to access the EES(s) would need to use another combination of (DNN, S-NSSAI) than the PDU Session working in HR mode.

+NOTE 3: The Service Provisioning procedure is described in TS 23.558 [5].